 Sophie’s freelance performing career spans the roles of soloist, chamber musician, orchestral section leader and recording artist.
 She performs in solo/principal roles with Freeze Frame Opera, Perth Symphony Orchestra and Cygnus Arioso.
 She has also performed in the cello sections of the West Australian Symphony Orchestra and Darwin Symphony Orchestra.

 Sophie has extensive experience as an educator, having taught both piano and cello for 20 years.
 Between 2004 and 2015, she performed in a number of ensembles across Australia as part of the Musica Viva In Schools Program.
-Sophie is currently a member of sessional staff at WAAPA in the area of Cello performance, coaches chamber music ensembles as part of WAYACHAMP and is often invited to be a guest adjudicator or examiner at schools and performing arts festivals across Perth.
+Sophie is currently an active member of the Australian Strings Association (AUSTA), a member of the sessional staff at WAAPA in the area of Cello performance, coaches chamber music ensembles as part of WAYACHAMP and is often invited to be a guest adjudicator or examiner at schools and performing arts festivals across Perth.

 Sophie holds a Master of Music degree in Baroque Cello (UWA) and Bachelor of Music (Hons) (UWA) completed under Dr Suzanne Wijsman.
 During her tertiary years she spent several periods of study in Europe and the US to participate in summer schools focussed on chamber music and baroque performance.